libssh2/libssh2/src/HACKING-CRYPTO.md

 - e2data, e2len    dq = d % (q-1).
 Only used if private key known (dtata).
 - coeffdata, coefflen    q^-1 % p.
 Only used if private key known.
 Returns 0 if OK.
-This procedure is already prototyped in crypto.h.
+This procedure is already prototyped in `crypto.h`.
 Note: the current generic code only calls this function with e and n (public key parameters): unless used internally by the backend, it is not needed to support the private key and the other parameters here.